 April was a good month for our finances.
 Our net worth climbed slightly by $48,000 to end April at $2,761,000.
 Our income totaled $2,062, while our spending was lower at $1,566 for the entire month of April.

 Let’s jump into the details from last month.

-Investment income totaled $454 in April.
+Investment income totaled $388 in April.
 Our equity index funds and ETFs pay dividends quarterly at the end of March, June, September, and December.
-As a result, we had a smaller amount of investment income last month.
+As a result, we had a small amount of investment income last month.
 Here’s more on our dividend investments.

-For April , my “deposit income” totaled $40.
-This income comes from cash back and incentive bonuses from the Rakuten.com and Mrrebates.com online shopping portals (some of which was earned from you readers signing up through these links).
+For April, my “deposit income” totaled $28.
+This comes from cash back and incentive bonuses from the Rakuten.com and Mrrebates.com online shopping portals (some of which was earned from you readers signing up through these links).

 If you sign up for Rakuten through this link and make a qualifying $25 purchase through Rakuten, you’ll get a $10 sign up bonus.

-My Youtube earnings payout was $0 during April.
+April Youtube income was $149.
 Youtube only pays out when you exceed $100 in accumulated revenue.
-Recently, my youtube earnings have been just under $100 per month, so I’ll be getting paid a bit under $200 every two months.
+Recently, my Youtube earnings have been just under $100 per month on average, so I only get paid every other month.

 Here is the Youtube channel for the curious.
 It’s random travel videos, birds, kids, and a couple of DIY videos.
 There are only a few main videos that bring in most of the traffic (and revenue!).

 If you’re interested in tracking your income and expenses like I do, then check out Empower Personal Dashboard, formerly known as Personal Capital (it’s free!).
 All of our savings and spending accounts (including checking, money market, and five credit cards) are all linked and updated in real time through Empower Personal Dashboard.
 We have accounts all over the place, and Empower Personal Dashboard makes it really easy to check on everything at one time.